sapotools/sapo/SIL.md

 ### Parameters

 They follow the syntax of variable definition.
-If parameter modality is `boxes`, they require the initial interval.

 ```C++
 param p1, p2 in [0.01, 0.02];
 ```

-Otherwise, no interval must be provided

 ```C++
 param p1;
 ```